shivammathur/setup-php/README.md

 ### Multi-Arch Setup

-> Set up PHP on multiple architecture on Ubuntu GitHub Runners.
+> Set up PHP on multiple architectures on Ubuntu GitHub Runners.

 - `PHP 5.6` to `PHP 8.5` are supported by `setup-php` on multiple architecture on `Ubuntu` and `Debian`.
 - For this, you can use `shivammathur/node` images as containers.
 These have compatible `Nodejs` and `PHP` installed for `setup-php`.